BrookTsui/BrookTsui.github.io/_pages/research.md

 This is curcuitous story.

-At the beginning of March, 2022, I sent an email to Prof. Tsai asking if he wish to enroll a student for the summer research.
-He rejected since there had already been 4 students in his lab, but was welcome for my physical questions.
-And we therefore have keep in communication.
+At the beginning of March 2022, I sent an email to Prof. Tsai asking if he intended to enroll a student for the summer research.
+He rejected it since there had already been four students in his lab.
+But he was welcome for my physical questions.
+And we, therefore, have kept in touch.

-At the very beginning, I just tried to follow his works that I interest in, about the unitary bound and
+Initially, I just tried to follow [his work about the unitary bound](../files/ubound.pdf), which I found interesting since I used to rake it as granted.
+During this period, I also sent him my idea about the GUP, although we did not focus on it  since there are some peculiar traits hard to justify.

-        \item {I did the background research on the topic and have discussed the possible way of calculating the Hawking radiation.}
+The question-and-answer exchange lasted for several months, and the collaboration began in July.

-        \item {During this period, I happen to find a research field called GUP, the generalized uncertainty principle and posited my generalization, which could yield some results more naturally.
-I collated it into a short paper and shared it with Prof. Tsai, but since it seems hard to explain some by-products, we finally did not try to elaborate on it. }
+It is about the Hawking emission, which I have learned a lot in the first research but overlooked the detailed calculation of the emission rate.
+Thus I usually feel confused about the Page curve, wondering how to evaluate the vaporating time.

-        \item {After studying the works done by Page, Unruh, and others, we have been now trying to reproduce the Hawking radiation spectra for heavy massive scalar particles. }
+I first read two papers by [Unruh](../files/Unruh.pdf) and [Page](../files/Page.pdf) for basic schemes and found them correlated somehow.
+After reading [Hawking's original paper](../files/Haw75.pdf), I eventually understood the logic of the emission rate, which corrected my naive understanding that Hawking radiation originates merely from the coordinate transformation.
+I have gave a [report](../files/hawkingppt.pdf) to Prof. Tsai and the postdoc Tao in the meeting.

-         \end{cvitems}
+By partial wave decomposition and equivalent-potential trick, I then began calculation by numerical methods.
+After detouring to the Numerov method and other regression simulations, the right behavior eventually appears.

-    }
+To be continued.

 ---